openstack-archive/instack-undercloud/doc/source/environments/virtual.rst

       instack-virt-setup

-   If the script encounters problems, see :doc:`troubleshooting-virt-setup`.
+   If the script encounters problems, see :doc:`../troubleshooting-virt-setup`.

 When the script has completed successfully it will output the IP address of the instack vm that has now been installed with a base OS.